rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 ### Convergence Delta

 The change in the number of servers that the system makes when a scaling policy is executed.
-For example, if the convergence delta is 2, then the system adds 2 servers.
-If it is -10, the system removes 10 servers.
+For example, if the convergence delta is `2`, then the system adds two servers.
+If it is `-10`, the system removes ten servers.

 ### Cooldown